 Rona LeDuc and students at the Kindale School.
 Lydia Boss with husband, Rawleigh, and son, Gary.

-From those humble beginnings as a small school more than 50 years ago, Kindale has now grown into a large Community Living Agency with fulltime, part-time, and casual staff, contractors, and volunteers serving individuals with disabilities and their families in most communities throughout the North Okanagan and Columbia Shuswap.
-The services we offer are determined by the needs, goals, and dreams of the individuals we serve, identified through their person centred plans.
-Our day program centres are no longer sheltered workshops, but rather they are meeting places from which individuals participate in community activities, just like everyone else.
+From those humble beginnings as a small school more than 50 years ago, Kindale has now grown into a large Community Living Agency with fulltime, part-time, and casual staff, contractors, and volunteers serving adults and youth with disabilities and their families in most communities throughout the North Okanagan and Columbia Shuswap.
+The services we offer are determined by the needs, goals, and dreams of the people we serve, identified through their person centred plans.
+Our day program centres are no longer sheltered workshops, but rather they are meeting places from which persons served participate in community activities, just like everyone else.
 Employment, too, is integrated and consists of both paid and volunteer opportunities.
 As we continue to learn from the people we serve, we look forward to further innovation and growth in the decades to come.

-2014 – Kindale opened a second Thrift Store; this one is in Salmon Arm.
+2016 - Kindale opened a third Thrift Store (in Vernon); expanded program centre in Salmon Arm.

 2013 – Benita (“B”) Elliott was named Executive Director after holding the position of Controller for many years.

 2013 - Kindale opened an office and program centre in Salmon Arm.